 This section should be placed in RNase free paraformaldehyde on ice for 5 to 6 hours.
 The procedure for Tissue Fixation should be followed (see attached); after paraformaldehyde fixation, the tissue section should be washed twice with RNase-free PBS, placed in two changes of RNase free 60% ethanol for 10 minutes each, placed in RNase-free 80% ethanol for 10 minutes, and then placed in an easily sealed specimen container in RNase free 80% ethanol and kept at 4°C prior to shipping.
-The tissue in RNase-free 80% ethanol should be shipped by overnight mail.
-It does not have to be kept cold during shipping.
+The tissue in RNase-free 80% ethanol and kept at 4°C prior to be kept cold during shipping.
 Shipment may be made in small batches.